petaly-labs/petaly/docs/index.md

 4. **Usage**
    - CLI Mode: Use command-line interface for traditional ETL
-   - Agent Mode: Use natural language for AI-powered ETL
+   - Agent Mode: Use natural language for AI-powered ETL [EXPERIMENTAL]
-   - MCP Mode: Use the Management Control Panel (coming soon)

 ## Features